TreeHoverRover/Computing/README.md

 - *sudo apt update*
 - *sudo apt install remoteit*

-When the packages are installed, the Terminal outputs the configuration information to continue your device configuration
+When the packages are installed, the Terminal outputs the configuration information to continue your device configuration.

+[]